abbyy/RTR-SDK.Android/README.md

   Custom data field capture: only the data that matches the specified regular expression will be extracted.

+- Core API (**sample-coreapi**)

+  The sample demonstrates the core API usage in a simple scenario of capturing data from an image.

+- Image Capture (**sample-imagecapture**)

+  This simple image capture scenario demonstrates how to automatically capture an image from the smartphone video preview frames.

 ## Prerequisites

-To try out the real-time OCR technology using these samples, first download the library from [our site](http://rtrsdk.com/).
+To try out the real-time OCR technology using these samples, request ABBYY Mobile Capture trial version on the [ABBYY website](http://www.abbyy.com/mobile-capture-sdk/#request-demo).

-The library is free: a fully-functional version for up to 5000 app downloads via Google Play.

 In the download package you will find: